 To look for brain/behavior relationships across the groups, we first computed the mean amplitude of the left centro-parietal “Question minus Side” ERP difference waves for words from the mobility task from 400-800 ms and 800-1400 ms, averaging over the electrodes that showed group differences in the top and middle panels of Figure 9, respectively.
 The amplitudes of the ERPs in these intervals were highly correlated, r = 0.84, p < 0.001.
 These values were also positively correlated with “Question minus Side” accuracy and confidence difference scores, although the relationships were modest (400-800 ms: accuracy, r = 0.18, p = 0.21; confidence, r = 0.27, p = 0.06; 800-1400 ms: accuracy, r = 0.29, p < 0.05; confidence, r = 0.28, p = 0.05).
 The accuracy and confidence difference scores were themselves correlated, r = 0.40, p = 0.004.

-Next, we considered individual differences in the MDD group considered alone, again focusing on “Question minus Side” comparisons for words from the mobility task.
-First we computed Pearson correlations to examine associations between “Question minus Side” accuracy and depressive severity (BDI-II total), anhedonia (MASQ-AD), general distress associated with anxiety (MASQ-GDA), anxious arousal (MASQ-AA), brooding rumination (RRS-Brooding), and sleep disruption (PSQI total).
+Next, we considered individual differences in the MDD group alone, again focusing on “Question minus Side” comparisons for words from the mobility task.
+First we computed Pearson correlations to examine associations between “Question minus Side” accuracy and depression severity (BDI-II total), anhedonia (MASQ-AD), general distress associated with anxiety (MASQ-GDA), anxious arousal (MASQ-AA), brooding rumination (RRS-Brooding), and sleep disruption (PSQI total).
 We found negative relationships between accuracy and both general distress due to anxiety (Figure 10A; r = -0.42, p = 0.04) and anxious arousal (Figure 10B; r = -0.48, p < 0.02).
 No other result was significant, but there was a weak relationship with BDI-II total score (r = -0.32, p = 0.12).
 To determine whether the relationships with anxiety remained significant after accounting for depressive severity, we computed two hierarchical regressions in which “Question minus Side” accuracy for words from the mobility task served as the criterion variable, BDI-II scores were added in step 1, and either MASQ-GDA or MASQ-AA were entered in step 2.
 Neither model was significantly improved by addition of the MASQ anxiety measures, and neither MASQ measure reliably predicted accuracy with BDI-II already in the model, although the effect of MASQ-AA was marginally significant (p = 0.07).
 This is not entirely surprising as BDI-II, MASQ-GDA, and MASQ-AA scores were correlated, rs > 0.68, ps < 0.001, suggesting that they captured overlapping variance in psychological distress.
 Thus, we were not able to identify an effect of anxiety that was separable from greater depressive severity.

 Next we examined relationships with “Question minus Side” ERP difference waves, computed for words from the mobility task, solely in the depressed group.
 To maximize sensitivity, we did not restrict the analysis to sites that showed group differences (Figure 9).
 Instead, we extracted data from electrodes that showed condition effects in the MDD group considered alone (Figure 10C).
 These electrodes were predominantly located over left parietal scalp, and significant clusters were found in all three time windows (400-800 ms, 800-1400 ms, 1400-2000 ms).
 The mean “Question minus Side” ERP amplitude from these electrodes was correlated across the windows (rs > 0.39, ps < 0.053), but we did not find strong relationships with accuracy or confidence; the only such finding was a marginal relationship between source accuracy and ERP amplitude from 1400-2000 ms, r = 0.39, p < 0.06 (all other |r|s < 0.26, ps > 0.22).
 However, we found negative correlations between PSQI scores and ERP amplitudes from 400-800 ms (Figure 10D; r = -0.48, p = 0.02) and 800-1400 ms (Figure 10E; r = -0.50, p < 0.02).